Alternate Styles

 Comments:

 This set of jerseys was produced for the first game of the 1993-94 NCAA Division I hockey season.
-The game was played at the University of Minnesota for the US Hockey Hall of Fame celebration.
+The game was played at the University of Minnesota (October 15, 1993) for the US Hockey Hall of Fame celebration.
 There was also a set of Minnesota throwback jerseys made up for this game.
 (Front View and Back View) The Tech jerseys were manufactured by Bauer and designed to replicate those worn in the 1930's.
 Like others worn at this time, the jerseys were Bauer ProWear polyester knit.
 They had one piece velcro fight straps with two snaps and a very large Bauer patch on the back hem.
 The back numbers and "Michigan Tech" crest were done in black twill and the neck was solid black as well.
+Most of these jerseys entered the hobby through a dealer (numbers 1, 3, 4, 5, 6, 7GI, 8, 10, 12, 15, 18, 19, 20, 23, 24, 25, 28, 29, 30).
+However a couple of the remaining jerseys were raffled by the team.

 1994 GLI Throwback